investindex/Funds/README.md

 &nbsp;

-## Comments on minor details
+## Comments on minor details and additional funds

+BlackRock has an alternative to IUSV.
+This fund, [VLUE](https://www.ishares.com/us/products/251616/ishares-msci-usa-value-factor-etf), has a smaller number of holdings and a stronger value tilt than IUSV.
+It is expected to exaggerate the value premium, so it stands to reason that in the long run VLUE will probably outperform IUSV, with the drawback of higher volatility and higher random risk due to less diversification.

 Vanguard’s US quality factor ETF (VFQY) is more balanced between small, mid, and large cap stocks than its counterpart at BlackRock (QUAL), which holds a smaller number of almost entirely large cap stocks.
 J.P.
 Morgan has a quality factor ETF with characteristics intermediate between the two ([JQUA](https://am.jpmorgan.com/us/en/asset-management/adv/products/jpmorgan-us-quality-factor-etf-46641q761)).

-BlackRock has an alternative to IUSV.
-This fund, [VLUE](https://www.ishares.com/us/products/251616/ishares-msci-usa-value-factor-etf), has a smaller number of holdings and a stronger value tilt than IUSV.
-It is expected to exaggerate the value premium, so it stands to reason that in the long run VLUE will probably outperform IUSV, although with higher volatility and higher random risk due to less diversification.

 State Street doesn’t offer an ETF focused solely on the quality factor, but it does offer multiple ETFs such as [QUS](https://www.ssga.com/us/en/individual/etfs/funds/spdr-msci-usa-strategicfactorssm-etf-qus), [QEFA](https://www.ssga.com/us/en/individual/etfs/funds/spdr-msci-eafe-strategicfactorssm-etf-qefa), and [QWLD](https://www.ssga.com/us/en/individual/etfs/funds/spdr-msci-world-strategicfactorssm-etf-qwld) with a combination of quality, value, and low volatility.
 Low volatility is advertised because it has strong historical returns, but these returns are explained by [other](https://www.youtube.com/watch?v=xUbJ21WcUWA&ab_channel=BenFelix) [variables](https://www.sciencedirect.com/science/article/pii/S0304405X21002051).
 A low-volatility strategy dovetails well with selecting high-profitability stocks.
 You might consider using these funds to achieve risk factor diversification more simply, although the methods of diversification are less clear than when implemented on your own.